How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 Visa TypeCodeWho It's ForDurationCore Requirement

-Labour / Work VisaLA-B2Formally employed foreigners (official route); also used in practice by retirees and long-stay residents through licensed agents — this is not a published official retirement category3, 6, 9, or 12 months — renewableSponsoring company; formal employment contract for official route
+Labour / Work VisaLA-B2Formally employed foreigners (official route); also used in practice by retirees and long-stay residents through licensed sponsors — this is not a published official retirement category3, 6, or 12 months — renewableSponsoring company; formal employment contract for official route

 Business / Investor VisaNI-B2 / I-B2Investors and stockholders; directors only if also investors or shareholders in the registered entityUp to 12 months, renewableRegistered Lao company with applicant named as investor or stockholder

-Spouse VisaSP-B3Foreign spouses of Lao nationals1 year, renewableLao-registered marriage + Ministry of Foreign Affairs processing
+Spouse VisaSP-B3Foreign spouses of Lao nationals1 year, renewableLao-registered marriage certificate, or overseas marriage certificate endorsed by Lao MOFA

 Expert VisaE-B2NGO staff, technical experts, professionals under formal contractVariesFormal contract with registered NGO, government body, or international organisation